car-d00r/guns-spells-boats/Campaign.md

 	- **Claw**. _Melee Weapon Attack_: +5 to hit, reach 5 ft., one target. _Hit_: 8 (2d6 + 1) slashing damage.
 	- **Luring Song**.
 The siren sings a magical melody.
 Every humanoid and giant within 300 feet of the siren that can hear the song must succeed on a DC 14 [Wisdom](https://www.5esrd.com/using-ability-scores#TOC-Wisdom) saving throw or be [charmed](https://www.5esrd.com/gamemastering/conditions/#Charmed) until the song ends.
 The siren must take bonus action on its subsequent turns to continue singing.
 It can stop singing at any time.
 The song ends if the siren is incapacitated.
 While [charmed](https://www.5esrd.com/gamemastering/conditions/#Charmed) by the siren, a target is incapacitated and ignores the songs of other sirens.
 If the [charmed](https://www.5esrd.com/gamemastering/conditions/#Charmed) target is more than 5 feet away from the siren, the target must move on its turn towards the siren by the most direct route, trying to get within 5 feet.
 It doesn’t avoid opportunity attacks, but before moving into damaging terrain, such as lava or a pit, and whenever it takes damage from a source other than the siren, the target can repeat the saving throw.
 A [charmed](https://www.5esrd.com/gamemastering/conditions/#Charmed) target can also repeat the saving throw at the end of each of its turns.
 If the saving throw is successful, the effect ends on it.
 A target that successfully saves is immune to this siren’s song for the next 24 hours.
 ## Run in with the first ship?
-- This will be an encounter with a christian ship!
+- This will be an encounter with a christian ship! or maybe damien's ship?
+### Ship combat
+-
 ## The first Island
 - The first island will be Twighland, the island of mirrors
 	- located where jan mayen is